Sport in Samoa: Boxing

-Professional Boxing
+Professional boxing

 Samoan fighters have been visible at all levels in the world of boxing.
 On 1 May 2004, Maselino Masoe became the first Samoan boxer to win a world title from one of the four recognised boxing organizations, by capturing the WBA 'regular' world middleweight title, stopping Kenyan Evans Ashira in the second round.
 On 10 December 2016, Joseph Parker became the first Samoan boxer to win a major world heavyweight title, defeating Mexican American Andy Ruiz Jr. by a narrow majority points decision for the WBO belt.
 Jimmy 'Thunder' Peau held the IBO heavyweight title from 1994 to 1995.
 David Tua challenged Englishman Lennox Lewis on 11 November 2000 for the WBC and IBF world heavyweight titles, losing by unanimous points decision.
 On 26 April 2014, Alex Leapai challenged long-reigning WBO, WBA Super and IBF world heavyweight champion Ukrainian Wladimir Klitschko, losing by fifth round stoppage.
 Having been wrested of his WBA world title by German Felix Sturm on 11 March 2006, Maselino Masoe would later challenge Hungarian Károly Balzsay on 25 April 2009 for the WBO super middleweight title, losing by TKO in the 11th round.
+On 2 July 2022, Australian Jai Opetaia became the third Samoan to win a major world championship in the professional ranks, wresting the IBF, Lineal and Ring titles from Latvian Mairis Briedis by split decision.

-Amateur Boxing
+Amateur boxing

-In 2011, Jai Opetaia became the first Samoan amateur boxer to win a world championship by taking the light heavyweight gold medal at the 2011 AIBA Youth World Boxing Championships in Nur-Sultan, Kazakhstan.
+In 2011, Jai Opetaia became the first Samoan amateur boxer to win a world championship by taking the light heavyweight gold medal at the 2011 AIBA Youth World Boxing Championships in Astana.
 While renowned for his punching power during his professional career, David Tua also had a proven amateur career, winning bronze medals at the 1992 Summer Olympics and 1991 World Amateur Boxing Championships while representing New Zealand.
 During his amateur career, Jimmy Peau won the gold medal in the heavyweight division for New Zealand at the 1986 Commonwealth Games.
 Amateur boxers representing Samoa have performed well at various Commonwealth Games, winning silver and bronze medals dating back to 1974.